GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 When computing the expected ground-motions by each GMPE, the SMT leverages the OpenQuake Engine's capabilities to construct a finite rupture for each event from the available information for each earthquake, from which the distance types required for each GMPE (e.g. rjb, rrup) can be computed relative to each site (i.e. station) in the flatfile if missing for the given record.
 NOTE: The distance metrics in the flatfile will inherently be the result of a different finite rupture from that modelled within OpenQuake Engine for distance metric computation - if the user requires complete consistency between the considered distance metrics, the user can just remove all distance metrics provided apriori within the inputted flatfile/ground-motion database to ensure all of the metrics are computed using OpenQuake Engine instead.

 Parsers are provided in the smt for the most widely used flatfile formats (e.g. ESM, NGAWest2).
 The currently available parsers within the smt module can be found in ``oq-mbtk\openquake\smt\residuals\parsers``.
-Some of the parsers here can read in non-flatfile format ground-motion databases - e.g. the ``ASADatabaseMetadataReader`` (found in ``oq-mbtk\openquake\smt\residuals\parsers\asa_database_parser``) can be used to parse ASA format files to construct an equivalent ground-motion database.
+Some of the parsers here can read in non-flatfile format ground-motion databases - e.g. the ``ASADatabaseMetadataReader`` (found in ``oq-mbtk\openquake\smt\residuals\parsers\asa_database_parser.py``) can be used to parse ASA format files to construct an equivalent ground-motion database.

 In this example, we will consider the ESM (Engineering Strong-Motion database) 2018 format parser for the parsing of a subset of the ESM 2018 flatfile comprising of active shallow crustal earthquakes from Albania and the surrounding regions.
 The example residual analysis considered here consequently focuses on identifying the most appropriate GMPEs for predicting ground-motions generated from active shallow crustal earthquakes in Albania.